greg-raven/hdc/_posts/2008-09-16-ready-to-ride-the-rocks-2.md

 With the help of local biker Victoria Perry, who is a sponsored rider, organizers are hoping to have a large expo at the location where big-name stores and retailers can sell their mountain biking gear.

-“We're starting to get a lot of vendors and sponsors,” Rader said, adding that there is always room for more.
+"We're starting to get a lot of vendors and sponsors," Rader said, adding that there is always room for more.

 Event organizers are also looking for volunteers to help man the actual races, which will have levels of varying difficulty.

 While there will be an intense, long ride for enthusiasts, there also will be a shorter 5-mile ride with wide lanes for families that want to participate and ride together for fun and exercise.

-“There will be something for everyone, including spectators.
-This is not just for extreme riders,” Rader said.
+"There will be something for everyone, including spectators.
+This is not just for extreme riders," Rader said.

 Source: vvdailypress.com/news/lucerne-8578-ready-ride.html